gettyteam/getty/README.md

 # getty (λ)

 The platform tools for live streaming on Odysee.
 This includes overlays, tip alerts, chat, giveaway system, creator analytics and much more.
-Now integrated with **Wander Wallet** for login and encrypted data isolation with security tokens for your widgets and overlays.
+Now integrated with **Wander Wallet and Odysee** for login and encrypted data isolation with security tokens for your widgets and overlays.

+**The vision:** To provide Odysee streamers with comprehensive tools for their livestreams on Odysee.
+Everything is easy, free, and requires no registration.
+Enjoy the app and stay tuned for more updates in the future.

 🔥 Online version from [app.getty.sh](https://app.getty.sh/).
 This is an optional online version if you don't want to use the localhost version. **You only need to configure once and save the changes.
 Then, open OBS and integrate the widgets.**

-**The vision:** To provide Odysee streamers with comprehensive tools for their livestreams on Odysee.
-Everything is easy, free, and requires no registration.
-Enjoy the app and stay tuned for more updates in the future.
+We recommend login with your **Odysee** account and verify your session with **Wander** Wallet to set up your account.

-## Go live on Odysee
+## Go live and upload content on Odysee

 Odysee is a blockchain-based media platform.
 We host all kinds of media such as images, articles, PDFs, audio files, etc., but we're best known for hosting videos.
 Odysee seeks to recapture the spirit of the early 2000s era internet.
 Rather than favouring corporate content such as late night talk shows, network television, and TV news, Odysee is a place for everyone, including independent creators.
 [Create a channel and go live](https://odysee.com).